SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 ## Where Dynamic Filtering Works?

-1) This works with Inner Join, Right outer join, Left semi join.
+1) This works with Inner Join, Right outer join, Left semi join, Left outer join and Left Anti join.
 2) This works when there is no Broadcast Hash Join Strategy is used.
 3) This works for equi-join conditions.
 4) This works when we get the filter records from the smaller table within the threshold limit for completion.